OpenTOSCA/tosca-definitions-common/README.md

 </plugin>
 ````

-NOTE: if this part of the build in projects, the move command in the [serviceArtifactsCI workflow](.github/workflows/serviceArtifactsCI.yml) may be omitted.
+**NOTE**: If this part of the Maven build is embedded in all projects, the move command in the [serviceArtifactsCI workflow](.github/workflows/serviceArtifactsCI.yml) may be omitted.

 ### Script Development

 To deploy, e.g., a MySQL database management system onto a virtual machine (VM), a bash script, in case the VM is running an Ubuntu operating system (OS), can be used.
-In this case, the script may simply be used to run:
+In this case, the script may simply contain:

 ```bash
 apt get update